Fifty Three Matrix Factorizations: A systematic approach: Background

+The subgroup $K_\tau\subset G$ is $\gl{p, \mathbb{R}} \oplus \gl{q, \mathbb{R}}$ (block diagonal sum), which is clearly not compact.
+For a non-Cartan involution $\tau$ the quotient $G/K_\tau$ is a pseudo-Riemannian differentiable manifold (pseudo-Riemannian means the metric is indefinite), thus $G/K_\tau$ is a \textit{pseudo-Riemannian symmetric space}.
+Pseudo-Riemannian symmetric spaces play an important role in the upcoming section.

-\begin{remark}[reductive Lie groups and semisimple Lie groups] The Lie group $G$ as one can find in many Lie group textbooks, is usually assumed to be semisimple (or more precisely, has a semisimple Lie algebra).
+\begin{remark}[The use of $\gl{n, \mathbb{R}}$ rather than $\text{SL}(n, \mathbb{R})$] The noncompact Lie group $G$ as one can find in many Lie group textbooks, is usually assumed to be semisimple (or more precisely, has a semisimple Lie algebra).
 However the Lie groups introduced in Table \ref{tab:translation} are mostly \textit{reductive} Lie groups which can be reduced to semisimple cases by scalar multiplication.
-A good example would be the \textit{special linear group} $\text{SL}(n, \mathbb{R})$ ($n\times n$ real matrices with $\det=1$) which is semisimple and connected.
+A good example would be the \textit{special linear group} $\text{SL}(n, \mathbb{R})$ ($n\times n$ real matrices with determinant one) which is semisimple and connected.
 The corresponding reductive Lie group we use is the Lie group $\gl{n, \mathbb{R}}$ which is neither semisimple nor connected.
 We multiply a factor $\mathbb{R}$, abusing the theory of semisimple Lie algebra and applying them on reductive groups.
-For example the precise Cartan decomposition would be
+For example the Cartan decomposition for $\text{SL}(n, \mathbb{R})$ would be